davidcarew/20130515CodeJamTTT-Toemek/README.md

 July 2013 - problem actually had to do with Python call-by-reference.
-The win evaluation functions were corrupting the scoring array-- I coded it as though passing the scoring array made a copy of it-- not so, of course.
+The win evaluation functions were corrupting the scoring array-- I coded it as though passing the scoring array made a copy of it-- not so in Python, of course.
 Quick fix was to import copy and use copy.deepcopy() to preserve a copy of the scoring array.

 This was a good learning exercise, but took me way too long to debug.